Skip to main content

 u (user)Database user name

-We have specified the basic pt-online-schema-change parameters for changing a table in a MySQL sync cluster.
-The full list of pt-online-schema-change parameters and their descriptions are specified in the OPTIONS section of the pt-online-schema-change instructions in the Percona Toolkit documentation.
+We have specified the main pt-online-schema-change parameters for changing a table in a MySQL sync cluster.
+A full list of pt-online-schema-change parameters and their descriptions can be found in the OPTIONS section of the pt-online-schema-change documentation by Percona Toolkit.

 --alter

-Modifies the table structure using ALTER TABLE syntax, but without the ALTER TABLE keywords .
-To make multiple changes to a table, specify them separated by commas.
-For more information about ALTER TABLE syntax, see the ALTER TABLE Statement instructions in the MySQL documentation.
+Changes the table structure using ALTER TABLE syntax, but without the ALTER TABLE keywords.
+To make several changes to a table, specify them separated by commas.
+For more details on ALTER TABLE syntax, see the ALTER TABLE Statement section of the MySQL 8.0 documentation.

-• table must have PRIMARY KEY or UNIQUE INDEX for the DELETE trigger to correctly synchronize the new table with the original table;
+• the table must have a PRIMARY KEY or UNIQUE INDEX so that the DELETE trigger can correctly synchronize the new table with the original;

-• in DROP FOREIGN KEY constraint_name specify _constraint_name instead of the real constraint_name.
-This is necessary because the utility adds the _ character to foreign key names to avoid name conflicts when copying the table;
+• in DROP FOREIGN KEY constraint_name, specify _constraint_name instead of the real name constraint_name.
+This is necessary because the utility adds the _ symbol to foreign key names to avoid name conflicts when copying the table;

 • do not use RENAME to rename tables;

-• do not rename columns or the data will not be copied;
+• do not rename columns, otherwise data will not be copied;

 • do not add columns with NOT NULL without an explicit default value